Research Associate, Canadian Centre for Policy Alternatives

 In the early 1980s, Mr. Mackenzie served as Principal Secretary to NDP Leader Bob Rae, and was one of the three-person team that negotiated the 1995 Accord that resulted in David Peterson becoming Premier of Ontario.
 Prior to joining the staff of the Steelworkers in 1980, Mr. Mackenzie was Executive Assistant to Toronto Mayor John Sewell and a member of the research team for the NDP in the Ontario Legislature under NDP Leader Stephen Lewis.

-Hugh Mackenzie was a member of the Ontario Teachers Pension Plan Board from 2007 to 2014, serving as chair of the Pensions Adjudication Committee and chair of the Human Resources and Compensation Committee.
-He was a member of the Ontario Pension Board from 2002 to 2016 and currently serves as OPB’s nominee to the Board of the Investment Management Corporation of Ontario.
-He was a founding member of the Investment Advisory Committee of the Canada Post Pension Plan and served in that capacity until 2019.
-He is a former member of the Actuarial Standards Oversight Council of the Canadian Institute of Actuaries.
-He is past chair of the board of trustees of the Atkinson Charitable Foundation and chairs its Investment Committee.
-He is a board member of the Wellesley Institute, and chairs its Finance and Investment Committee.
+He is a member of the Board of Trustees of the University Pension Plan Ontario.
+Previously, he was the nominee of the Ontario Pension Board to the Board of the Investment Management Corporation of Ontario.
+He also previously served on the Boards of the Ontario Public Service Pension Plan (OPB) (from 2002 to 2016) and the Ontario Teachers Pension Plan) from 2007 to 2014).
+He is a former member of the Actuarial Standards Oversight Committee of the Canadian Institute of Actuaries.
+He was a founding member of the Pension Investment Advisory Committee of the Canada Post Pension Plan.
+He currently chairs the Investment Committee of the Atkinson Charitable Foundation and is a board member and Finance and Investment Committee Chair of the Wellesley Institute.
 He is a Research Associate of the Canadian Centre for Policy Alternatives.

 He holds an Honours BA in Economics from the University of Western Ontario and an MA in Economics (Public Finance) from the University of Wisconsin (Madison).
 He holds the ICD.D designation of the Institute of Canadian Directors, having completing the ICD.D directors education program of the Rotman School of Business at the University of Toronto.